The Investment Treaty Arbitration Review: Covered Investors

 International investment agreements

 IIAs that address the issue of dual nationals take different approaches.
-As detailed below, some IIAs expressly allow dual nationals to bring claims against the host state, while others expressly forbid it.
+As detailed below, some IIAs expressly allow dual nationals to bring claims against the host state, others expressly forbid it and some are silent on the issue.

 Following the international law principle of an effective link, one approach considers a person with dual nationality as a national of the country of his or her dominant and effective nationality.15 Under this approach, a dual national sharing the nationality of the host state may nevertheless bring a claim against the host state so long as it is not his or her 'dominant and effective' nationality.
 This approach is followed, for instance, by the United States–Uruguay BIT, which establishes that 'a natural person who is a dual citizen shall be deemed to be exclusively a citizen of the State of his or her dominant and effective citizenship'.16